-This study is a comprehensive analysis of local murder and involves three main objectives.
-First, Chapters 1 through 6 present a descriptive analysis of murder incidents that occurred within The Commonwealth of The Bahamas between 2005 and 2009.
+This study presents a Murder Reduction Strategy based on an empirical examination of murders that occurred in The Commonwealth of The Bahamas between 2010-2015.
+This study had three main objectives.
+Firstly, Chapters 1 through 6 presented a descriptive analysis of murder incidents that occurred within The Commonwealth of The Bahamas between 2010 and 2015.
 This time frame will be referred to as the study period.
-A host of variables including incidence, victims, suspects, motives, detection and conviction have been collected and analyzed from case files and presented.
-Although specifically focused on the study period, data for other years and time periods will also be discussed and duly indicated.
+A host of variables including incidence, victims, suspects, motives, detection and conviction were collected and analyzed from case files and criminal justice databases.
+Although specifically focused on the study period, data for earlier years and time periods were also discussed and duly indicated.

-Second, Chapters 7 and 8 present a comprehensive review of literature on the issue of homicide prevention and way by which detection rates can be improved.
-Best practices and innovative preventative programs devised and/or adopted by law enforcement agencies throughout the world are examined and discussed.
-Careful attention is given to the results of scholarly evaluation of such programs to determine the extent of their effectiveness.
+Secondly, Chapters 7 and 8 presented a comprehensive review of literature on the issue of homicide prevention and ways by which detection rates may be improved.
+Best practices and innovative preventative programs devised and/or adopted by law enforcement agencies throughout the world were also shared and examined.
+Careful attention was given to the results of scholarly evaluations of such programs to determine the extent of their effectiveness.

-Finally, Chapter 9 presents a Murder Reduction Strategy for The Bahamas based on the findings of this study.
-This strategic plan proposes the introduction of several police initiatives, policy adjustments, legislative amendments and community-based programs to reduce specific types of murders.
-The strategy also aims to add value to the decision making process of police administrators and executives.
+Thirdly, Chapter 9 presented a Murder Reduction Strategy for The Bahamas based on the findings of this study.
+This strategic plan proposes the introduction of several police initiatives, policy adjustments, legislative amendments and community-based programs to reduce murder and other violent crimes.
+The strategy aims to add value to the decision making process of law enforcement administrators and executives.